KTH/lms-scripts-rs/todo_example/README.md

 - [serde](https://crates.io/crates/serde).
 To serialize `JSON → Rust object` and deserialize `Rust object → CSV row`.
 - [reqwest](https://crates.io/crates/reqwest).
 To perform the requests to the API
 - [csv](https://crates.io/crates/csv).
 To write the CSV file.
+- [dialoguer](https://crates.io/crates/dialoguer).
+To prompt things to the user